 Many do not know Jesus today.
 People do not know Jesus in that they refuse to acknowledge him as the Lord of their lives.
 People do not know Jesus in that they give honor to religious leaders.

-Even his own people did not accept him, verse 11.
+Even Jesus’ own people did not accept him.
 Jesus was often rejected.
 The people of Nazareth refused to accept him (Lk 4:28-29).
 The Jewish nation refused to accept him (Jn 5:43).
 People continue to reject Jesus.

-To those who accepted him through faith, he gave the power to become children of God, verse 12.
+To those who accepted him through faith, he gave the power to become children of God.
 “Child” denotes a special relationship.
-Through Christ, we can have a special, close relationship with God-we can be his children.
+Through Christ, we can have a special, close relationship with God—we can be his children.